shahm-1/Microsoft-30-Day-Challenge/README.md

 ## 🎯 Purpose of This Challenge

-- Learn cybersecurity by **doing**, not memorizing
+- Learn cybersecurity by doing, not memorizing
-- Build real systems, generate real telemetry, and investigate real behavior
+- Build real systems and investigate real behavior
-- Share what I learn with others curious about cybersecurity
+- Work directly with telemetry, detection logic, and investigations
-- Demonstrate what a **modern cloud SOC analyst** actually does
+- Demonstrate what a modern cloud SOC analyst actually does
-- Everything is performed inside a dedicated lab environment
+- Share the journey with others interested in cybersecurity

 ---